 Etienne Pajeot is one of the great early French makers, and his bows are highly sought after for their excellent technical qualities.
-A fine Pajeot is eminently suitable for modern technique, though the strength of the sticks makes them particularly suitable for soloists.
+This particular bow is an exceptionally well preserved early example and is highly collectable.

 Click or tap an image to enlarge it.
 Click or tap again to supersize.

-Are you interested in this Etienne Pajeot violin bow?
+Are you interested in this Pajeot violin bow?